 - Dance dresses - The flared Spanish flamenco dance dresses look fantastic with layers of godets.
 The addition of flares to any dance dress makes the dramatic swirls on the dance floor look even more spectacular.

-- Sportswear - Godets on cheeky tennis dresses allow for movement on the tennis court and in the skating arena godets look beautiful on a short skating outfit.
+- Sportswear - A godets on a cheeky tennis dress allows for movement on the tennis court and in the skating arena godets look beautiful on a short skating outfit.

-- Blouses or tops - A pretty blouse or top to hang over a skirt can look really creative with some godets.
+- Blouses or tops - A pretty blouse or top to hang over a skirt can look really creative with a godet.